Kolese Gonzaga: Administration

 The school is led by a Rector, who oversees the Principal.
 The Principal has three Vice Principals, one each for Curricular Affairs, General Affairs, and Student Affairs (the last more commonly called "moderator" within the school community).
 The Rectors, Principals, and Moderators traditionally are ordained Jesuit priests.

 In popular culture

-Kolese Gonzaga was one of the settings for the famous Indonesian film Ada Apa dengan Cinta?.
+Kolese Gonzaga served as one of the shooting locations for the Indonesian film Ada Apa dengan Cinta?.